ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 ## Introduction

-One of the first publications about Ethereum Classic that came out after the DAO Hard fork was called [The CryptoDecentralist Manifesto](#TODO), and in protest of The Fork, it underlined the classic decentralized approach to organizing blockchain projects.
+One of the first publications about Ethereum Classic that came out after the DAO Hard fork was called [A Crypto-Decentralist Manifesto](/blog/2016-07-11-crypto-decentralist-manifesto), and in protest of The Fork, it underlined the classic decentralized approach to organizing blockchain projects.
 This document set the tone for ETC's future developmnet, and since it's creation, much has been learned about the nature of this illusive but vital concept.

+TODO: explain Decentralist Manifesto, Decentralism, Decentralization Maximalism.

 > Decentralized, Immutable, Unstoppable.
 >